kriskenesei/geo2020-tex/final_report/README.md

-The P4 document (draft thesis) is currently being built in this folder.
+The final thesis report (P5) is being built in this folder based on the draft report(P4).
 Most of the report content is found in ´/chapters´, but ´thesis.tex´ needs to be compiled, not the ´.tex´ files in ´/chapters´.